Rebond/CM-FusionNet/README.md

-Code implementation of MS-FusionNet, more information will be published after the article is published.
+Code implementation of CM-FusionNet, more information will be published after the article is published.